mjstrobl/FREDA/README.md

 Fast Relation Extraction Data Annotation

+See our paper on Arxiv: https://arxiv.org/abs/2204.07150

 Current database (`database/main.tar.xz`) contains at least 500 annotated sentences for 19 relations.
 In addition, four more relations are added without any annotations so far.

+# Acknowledgements

+We would like to thank all the data annotators for their hard work towards creating these datasets.

 # Get Started